guillermohernandez/frontend-intermediate-textbook/LessonTwo.md

   // do something
 } else if (something else truthy) {
   // do this instead
+  // you can even nest conditionals inside each other! if (something truthy) {
+    //do something here
+  }
 else {
   // if neither above are truthy, do what's in here
 }